chr7stos/chr7stos.github.io/about.md

 ## Me in 10 seconds

-I have done research in **biophysics**, I investigated the proton pumping mechanism in bacteriorhodopsin [phase separation in proteins](https://www.academia.edu/1107753/Liquid-Liquid_Phase_Separation_in_Protein_Solutions_Controlled_by_Multivalent_Salts_and_Temperature).
+I have done research in **biophysics** - investigating the proton pumping mechanism in bacteriorhodopsin [phase separation in proteins](https://www.academia.edu/1107753/Liquid-Liquid_Phase_Separation_in_Protein_Solutions_Controlled_by_Multivalent_Salts_and_Temperature).

-Then I moved to neuroscience for some time, I studied signal correlations in the brains of rodents for potential treatment of Parkinson's disease.
+Then I moved to neuroscience for some time where I studied signal correlations in the brains of rodents for potential treatment of Parkinson's disease.

 I have been a researcher in solid state physics, focusing on graphene as a new nanomaterial and [organic solar cells](https://www.sciencedirect.com/science/article/abs/pii/S0040609019302780).
+My research involved a lot of fabrication of nanolayers using Ultrahigh vacuum techniques and spectroscopic analysis.
 [Here](https://scholar.google.com/citations?user=i7TBNSMAAAAJ&hl=en) you can find more about my research.

 I have then moved outside academia to data engineering and data science roles.
 Some things I have built are:
-- a tool written in *python* orchestrating the production data pipeline in secure servers
+- a tool written in *python* orchestrating the production data pipeline
 - a module (again in *python*) extracting data from a production pipeline using json files
-- a model predicting subway traffic based on mobile signaling data
+- a model predicting subway traffic based on mobile signaling data (yet again in *python*)

 I really enjoy building and leading teams:
 - I have built and lead a team of 4 data scientists at Motionlogic - Deutsche Telekom.
 We designed and improved algorithms for traffic analysis using spatial and mobile signaling data.